-5150 Clinical Skills I Fall (.5) 13 contact hours.
-The Clinical Skills I Fall course is a mastery course that uses instructional videos, models, mannequins, simulators, and other teaching methods to enable first year veterinary medicine students to learn and practice technical and nontechnical skills related to correct handling and physical exam of different species, and familiarity with common veterinary equipment and procedures.
+5150 Clinical Skills 1 (1) 30 contact hours.
+The Clinical Skills 1 Fall course is a mastery course that uses instructional videos, models, mannequins, simulators, and other teaching methods to enable first year veterinary medicine students to learn and practice technical and non-technical skills related to correct handling and physical exam of different species, and familiarity with common veterinary equipment and procedures.
+It is the first semester of a cumulative course offered over the first three years of the curriculum.

-5151 Clinical Skills I Spring (.5) 13 contact hours.
-The Clinical Skills 1 Spring course is a mastery course that uses instructional videos, models, mannequins, simulators, and other teaching methods to enable first year veterinary medicine students to learn and practice technical and non-technical skills related to correct handling and physical exam of different species, and familiarity with common veterinary equipment and procedures.
-This course builds on CS I and lecture and labs taught throughout the year.
+5151 Clinical Skills 2 (1) 35 contact hours.
+The Clinical Skills 2 Spring course is a mastery course that uses instructional videos, models, mannequins, simulators, and other teaching methods to enable first year veterinary medicine students to learn and practice technical and nontechnical skills related to correct handling and physical exam of different species, and familiarity with common veterinary equipment and procedures.
+This course builds on Clinical Skills 1 Fall and lecture and labs taught throughout the year.